Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

 \section{Approach}

-This section introduces our generative model for representing and learning a discrete joint distribution $p\in \mc{S}_N$ (recall the notation \eqref{eq:def-p-alpha}) of label configurations as realizations of discrete random variables $y_{1},\dotsc,y_{n}$.
+Section \ref{sec:Generative-Model} introduces our generative model for representing and learning a discrete joint distribution $p=p(\alpha)\in \mc{S}_N$ of label configurations $\alpha=(\alpha_{1},\dotsc,\alpha_{n})$ as realizations of discrete random variables $y=(y_{1},\dotsc,y_{n})\sim p$.
 The approach is illustrated by Figure~\ref{fig:approach}.
+The training procedure for simulation-free training of the generative model is worked out in Section \ref{sec:learning}.
+Section \ref{sec:structured_flow_matching} specifies precisely how the approximation of $p$ is achieved in the meta-simplex by measure transport on the embedded nonlinear submanifold of factorizing distributions.

+We conclude with short Sections \ref{sec:numerics}--\ref{sec:dequantization} on the geometric integration method that we employed for the discretization of our time-continuous generative model in numerical experiments, on the computation of the likelihood $\wt{p}(\alpha)$ of arbitrary label configurations using the learned generative model, and on the characterization of our approach as a dequantization procedure.